citi-onboarding/hacka-pride/README.md

-# HackPride
+# Hacka Pride
-This is a repository to manage the building of one-page website made for HackPride 2020.
+This is a repository to manage the building of one-page website made for Hacka Pride 2020.

 ## Running the project locally
 ***